Dhaka Stock Exchange: Formation

 Dhaka Stock Exchange (DSE) is a public limited company.
 It is formed and managed under Company Act 1994, Security and Exchange Commission Act 1993, Security and Exchange Commission Regulation 1994, and Security Exchange (Inside Trading) regulation 1994.
 The issued capital of this company is Tk.
 500,000, which is divided up to 250 shares each pricing Tk.
 2000.
 No individual or firm can buy more than one share.
 According to the stock market rule, only members can participate on the floor and buy shares for themselves or their clients.
 At present, it has 238 members.
 The market capitalization of the Dhaka Stock Exchange reached nearly $9 billion in September 2007 and $27.4 billion on 9 December 2009.

 Management

 The management and operation of Dhaka Stock Exchange is entrusted to a 25 members board of directors.
 Among them, 12 are elected from DSE members, another 12 are selected from different trade bodies and relevant organisations.
 The CEO is the 25th ex officio member of the board.
-The government has appointed Shibli Rubayat Ul Islam, who teaches banking and insurance at Dhaka University, as the chairman of Bangladesh Securities and Exchange Commission, reports bdnews24.com.
+The government has appointed Khondoker Rashed Maqsood, who teaches banking and insurance at Dhaka University, as the chairman of Bangladesh Securities and Exchange Commission, reports bdnews24.com.

 The following organisations are currently holding positions in DSE Board: